WartyMN/F256-FileManager/documentation/using.md

 ### Loading files and other applications

-- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit `<ENTER>` (or `L`) to load it. f/manager will turn over the file to pexec, and it will fire it up for you.

 #### I want to launch a Foenix program

 Select the program you want to launch hit `<ENTER>` (or `L`). f/manager will ask pexec to launch the file.
 There is no way to return to f/manager after you are done in the other program, so reset your Foenix when done.